 - Emphasize important points in paragraphs

-People glaze over when they see jargon or technical language on a website.
-Write plainly and humanly.
+Visitors glaze over when they see jargon or technical language.
+Write plainly and humanly:

-Additional resources: A good, quick primer on grammar and a collection of helpful tips for writing with style.
+Want to read more?
+This is a good, quick primer on grammar and this is a collection of helpful tips for writing with style.

 Photos communicate in two common ways:

 - Literal — A person, place or thing.

 - Metaphor — Using a light bulb to signify a good idea.

 Use literal photos as much as possible.
 Metaphor photos are often stale and corny.
 In fact, this study found that purely decorative photos are often ignored— literal representation works most reliably.

 Always give photos room to breathe.
 White space can go a long way: